 Rachel Caldin – Secretary to the Board of Trustees since March 2007.
 Rachel (mother of Clare) visited Malawi in 2007 and assists with administration.

-David Jackson – Became a trustee of Tiyeni in July 2007 and was elected Chair of the Tiyeni Fund in January 2016.
-He has spent over 20 years in tropical agriculture working with smallholder farmers in southern Africa and the Caribbean.
+David Jackson – Became a trustee of Tiyeni in July 2007 and has spent over 20 years in tropical agriculture working with smallholder farmers in southern Africa and the Caribbean.
 Before retirement he was a consultant in farming systems, tree crop development and soil and water conservation.

 Colin Andrews – Started his career in land agency and became a chartered surveyor in 1973.
 He visits Malawi annually, and works to promotes the Scout moment, running a scouting centre at Kavusi on the Nkata Bay road.
 Over the past few years he has visited the Tiyeni base in Mzuzu to see the soil-care system and Tiyeni methods in operation.
 He became a trustee of Tiyeni in June 2013.